-The safety of space nuclear systems cannot be separated from the integrated safety features of the launch vehicle, upper stage, spacecraft, Flight Termination System, and mission profile.
-NASA has an extensive program to ensure the reliability of the launch vehicles and spacecraft.
-Additional important elements of this integrated approach to safety are supporting Range Safety Organization and related Contingency Planning activities prior to and during launch.

-DOE conducts probabilistic risk assessments to determine the potential responses of that hardware in the event of accidents and characterize any potential fuel releases from the radioisotope power system.
-Atmospheric transport and dispersion modeling of postulated fuel releases is used to estimate the potential for human exposure to the fuel and subsequent consequences and risks for a full range of accident scenarios.
+- 4. The safety of nuclear power systems in outer space cannot be separated from the integrated safety features of the launch vehicle, upper stage, spacecraft, flight termination system and mission profile.
+NASA has an extensive programme to ensure the reliability of the launch vehicles and spacecraft.
+Additional important elements of this integrated approach to safety are supporting range safety organization and related contingency planning activities prior to and during launch. - 5.
+The Department of Energy conducts probabilistic risk assessments to determine the potential responses of that hardware in the event of accidents and characterize any potential fuel releases from the RPS.
+Atmospheric transport and dispersion modelling of postulated fuel releases is used to estimate the potential for human exposure to the fuel and subsequent consequences and risks for a full range of accident scenarios.